 Researchers, engineers, equipment suppliers and manufacturers worldwide are working on solutions for battery-powered vessels.
 New battery types, integration of supercapacitors, improved battery management systems, increased battery life solutions, new methods of battery recycling and more are under development.
 For ship owners looking towards the future, one thing is clear: technologies for electric power are improving by leaps and bounds.

 To help ship owners move toward sustainably powered vessels, Bureau Veritas has created a comprehensive regulatory framework to help foster development of safe battery-powered and electric-hybrid ships.
 We currently offer three notations.
 BATTERY SYSTEM covers the safe installation and use of batteries for propulsion, and ELECTRIC HYBRID covers vessels using a combination of diesel engines and batteries.
 For ships designed to have batteries installed in the future – accounting for technological maturity and lower investment costs – we have developed the ELECTRIC HYBRID PREPARED notation.

-Several vessels have already received our ELECTRIC HYBRID notation, including four vessels for BC Ferries and two vessels for Seaspan, all scheduled for delivery in 2021.
-Two all-electric ferries are under construction for the government of Ontario, and will be delivered later this year.
+Several vessels have already received our ELECTRIC HYBRID notation, including two RoRo cargo ships for Seaspan, scheduled for delivery in 2021.
+Two hybrid RoPax ferries with BATTERY SYSTEM notation have been delivered to BC Ferries, with another four ships on order for delivery end 2020.
+Furthermore, two all-electric ferries are under construction for the government of Ontario, and will be delivered later this year.
 A further all-electric ferry is under construction for Danish operator Molslinjen, and will be delivered in September 2021.

 You May Also Like